platformsh/platformsh-docs/src/administration/integrations/notifications.md

 A notification can trigger a message to be sent to a web endpoint.

-To do so, register a `health.webhook` integration as follows:
+To do so, register a `webhook` integration as follows:

 ```bash
 platform integration:add --type webhook --url=A-URL-THAT-CAN-RECEIVE-THE-POSTED-JSON